northeastern-rc/rc-public-documentation/docs/source/gettingstarted/connectingtocluster/index.md

 :link: linux
 :link-type: doc

-Using MobaXTerm to connect to Discvoery.
+Using the Terminal to connect to Discovery.

 +++
 [Learn more »](linux)